 Sunday: NOW OPEN FOR BRUNCH!
 11am - 4pm, brunch and regular menu served.
 Monday: for private parties/special occasions.
 We also offer catering.
 Contact us for details.
 Tuesday - Friday: 11am - Midnight, Kitchen open 11am - 10pm.
 Saturday: 10am - 1am, Kitchen open 10am - 10:30pm serving brunch from 10 -2, regular menu all day.

 The MENUincludes a robust wine list, full bar, large craft beer list, and great food!
 Reservations are not required but are available and encouraged when we have live entertainment.
 Reservations Online or call 936-622-6425

-Third time through The Liberty Bell, Folk Family Revival is making a name for themselves in Nacogdoches!
+FIfth time through The Liberty Bell, Folk Family Revival is making a name for themselves in Nacogdoches!